jsalt2019-diadet/jsalt2019-diadet/README.md

      #cudnn v7.4 for cuda 9.0 needed by pytorch 1.0
      ln -s /home/janto/usr/local/cudnn-9.0-v7.4 cudnn-9.0-v7.4
      ```
-  - Recommended: use some preinstalled versions of anaconda and kaldi in the grid to avoid each person having its own.
-     - To create links to preinstalled kaldi, anaconda and cudnn, run:
-     ```bash
-     cd jsalt2019-diadet/
-     ./make_clsp_links.sh
-     ```
-     - The anaconda that you will link with this has several environments:
-        - base: numpy, h5py, pandas, etc.
-	- tensorflow1.8g_cpu: tensorflow 1.8 for cpu
-	- tensorflow1.8g_gpu: tensorflow 1.8 for gpu
-	- pytorch1.0_cuda9.0: pytorch 1.0 with cuda 9.0

 ## Directory structure:
  - The directory structure of the repo looks like this: